 Getting Started

-Various funding resources are available to help you electrify your home.
+Various funding resources are available to help you electrify your business or nonprofit building.
 Rebates, tax credits, and loans can often be combined when you make a purchase of a new energy-efficient system or appliance, making it easier to offset the initial cost and shortening the payback time.
 Head to our What to Electrify page to read about different types of systems and make your own plan for electrification.

 *Note: Financing and tax programs frequently change.
 Consult your installer or tax professional for the most up-to-date information.
 Keep in mind that many installers may not yet know about all available incentives -- we're working to help them too.